 Though his students were less interested in the specifics of updating Massachusetts’ law to protect transgender people from discrimination—and more concerned about relationships with parents, or whether they’d be accepted by their friends—he knows that having that law on the books actually sends a really powerful message to them.

 “While we do have really good guidance for students in schools, it doesn’t mitigate every issue that happens,” he says, noting that more than half of a student’s time is spent outside the school—where, before the law’s passage, they weren’t protected from discrimination.

 “Now, (transgender) students can go out in public and have as many opportunities as their classmates.
 It’s a really powerful thing.”

-If the law were repealed when voters go to the polls in 2018, it would send a very different—and very devastating—message.
+If the law were repealed when voters go to the polls this November, it would send a very different—and very devastating—message.

 “Repealing the law sends a message that maybe it’s a choice, temporary, we should hide it.
 That maybe we should have to accommodate discrimination at the risk of our safety—and that’s not the message we want to send to the public and definitely not the message we want to send to students.”